EQAR/deqar-docs/docs/institution_data.md

     In case the parent institution is not in DEQAR or ETER/OrgReg, a request for adding the parent institution should be submitted too.

-    For alternative providers: If the provider part of another provider that offers courses at higher education level, is part of a higher education institution, or is part of a grouping of providers that is also recorded in DEQAR the parent provider should be specified.
+    For other providers: If the provider part of another provider that offers courses at higher education level, is part of a higher education institution, or is part of a grouping of providers that is also recorded in DEQAR the parent provider should be specified.

     If the parent provider is not recorded in DEQAR yet, a request for adding that provider should be submitted too.
 Please note that for DEQAR it is not relevant if the provider is part of a larger grouping that does work in fields other than higher education provision.
 Such relationships will not be recorded in DEQAR.

     *e.g. DEQARINST4711*

-### Type of Alternative Provider
+### Type of Other Provider

-* Type of Alternative Provider (<code>type_provider</code>; not required; string)
+* Type of Other Provider (<code>type_provider</code>; not required; string)
-  Information of relevance only for alternative providers.
+  Information of relevance only for other providers.
 The nature of the provider should be marked if known.

     Four main categories are defined: